rubikstriangle/OpenRV-Rocky9-Docker/README.md

 docker build --build-arg QT_USER=${QT_USER} --build-arg QT_PASSWORD={QT_PASSWORD} -t openrv_rocky9 .
 ```
 You may have to use sudo, depending on your configuration.
+If you get a cmake error "Could not find a package configuration file provided by "Qt5WebEngineCore" your qt install failed check step 9 of 22 in the docker install for the reason why.
+If you get the warning "Maximum number of Qt installation reached", you need to login to your qt account and delete some of your installs https://account.qt.io/s/active-installation-list

 ## 4. Run the docker openrv image
 Run the docker image